 This development of the network of tracks round Loch Choire as shown in the OS maps, probably charts its rise as a sporting estate.
 However it is likely that these paths existed as routes before that time, as there are numerous deserted townships and settlements, some with traces of cultivation, and many ancient ruins along the line of the tracks.
 The area is reported to have been depopulated by the early nineteenth century.

 A cave lies just to the north of the Bealach Easach at NC 5793 2587.
-Interestingly, according to the Ordnance Survey Name Book (Sutherland, compiled in 1873), this is Uamh an t-Sioslaich or Chisholm's Cave which is said to take its name from a notorious mid-eighteenth century robber.
-We have found no records of an eighteenth century robber named Chisholm; however it is said that a Harold Chisholm led a ferocious band of robbers in the late twelfth century, and by 1498 the Chisholms were well known for cattle raiding.
-Any information on a later robber Chisholm would be greatly appreciated, but perhaps the oral source for Uamh an t-Sioslaich actually reflects an earlier memory of Chisholm crimes.
-It certainly points to the use of the pass for nefarious purposes.
+According to the Ordnance Survey Name Book (Sutherland, compiled in 1873), this is Uamh an t-Sioslaich or Chisholm's Cave which is said to take its name from a notorious mid-eighteenth century robber.
+The Heritage Paths project has been told William Scrope's The Art of Deer Stalking (1839) reports that Chisholm lived in the cave for many years leaving venison in return for hay and grain taken from the strath, so it seems he could be the OS's eighteenth century thief.
+However, the Chisholms hereabouts do seem to have had quite some reputation - it is said that a Harold Chisholm led a ferocious band of robbers in the late twelfth century, and by 1498 the Chisholms were well known for cattle raiding.
+As such, the oral source for Uamh an t-Sioslaich may actually reflect an earlier memory of Chisholm crimes.
+It certainly points to the likely use of the pass for nefarious purposes.